 There are many career choices for our graduates and TalentMed helps you the entire way in this process.
 Once you complete the course, your Graduate Support Team will provide you with extensive job placement assistance.

-There is a very high demand for qualified Medical Transcriptionist.
-In fact, we consistently receive large requests for TalentMed graduates from employers nationwide.
+There is a currently a high demand for qualified Medical Transcriptionist.
+In fact, we have received large requests for TalentMed graduates from employers nationwide.
 For example, some include: